almaan/stereoscope/README.md

 * Mask (optional)- mask to indicate which parts of the are to be included (transparent) resepectively excluded (black)

-We actually use resized images (30% downscaled), since the original images are unnecessarily large for our purpose of visualization.
+We actually use resized images (30% downscaled), since the original images are unnecessarily large for our intents.
 Still being in the res folder, all you have to do is run:

+MODIFY COMMMAND
 ```console
 foo@bar:~$ ./map2he.py -i ../data/mouse/rsc/st-hippo1.jpg -t ..data/mouse/rsc/st-hippo1-tmat.txt -p st-hippo1/W*tsv -sf 0.3 -si -o he_overlay